About the Swim England Water Polo National Age Group Championships01/01/2017

 The U17 and U19 Championships start with prelims and qualifiers before the top four teams in each age group progress to the finals weekend.

-The 2016 titles went to Sedgefield, Exeter, City of Manchester and London Otter respectively.
+The 2016 titles went to Sedgefield, Sheffield, City of Manchester and London Otter respectively.

 - Click here to read a report from the boys’ U19 final.